djhshih/rose/README.md

 # rose

+> What's in a name? that which we call a rose
+> By any other name would smell as sweet
+> -- William Shakespeare

-This package consists of a client and a server for converting gene identifiers based on tables in tab-delimited format.
+This package faciliates identifier conversion.
+It consists of a client and a server program for converting identifiers based on conversion tables in tab-delimited format.
+Such conversion tables can be retrieved from resources including BioMart UCSC Genome Browser.

 ## Installation